Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/combining-typescript-utility-types.md

 What if we want to make just the `id` required but leave the age optional?

-Depending on our end use-case, we have two options here.
+Depending on our end use case, we have two options here.

 First, let's say all other fields can be optional, but the `id` must be set.

 We can choose to make a new type combining `Partial` and `Required`.

-It will looks like this:
+It will look like this:

 ```js
 type LoggedUser = Partial<User> & Required<Pick<User, 'id'>>;